Binary matrix factorization on special purpose hardware: Experiments

 For a fixed rank, the number of binary variables for the QUBO problem in DA BMF is similar across all experiments.
 The anneal time, which is the time spent by the DA looking for a solution, is about 40 seconds for the largest problems.
 The additional ALS steps used for DA+ALS take on average much less than a second when $m = 30$, and less than about 3 seconds when $m = 2000$.
 For $m=50000$, the additional time for ALS can be more substantial, adding on average as much as 66 seconds for rank 5 experiments.

-Two advantages of the methods by \citep{zhang2007, zhang2010} are that they typically are quite fast and that they can run on a standard computer.
+Two advantages of the methods by \cite{zhang2007, zhang2010} are that they typically are quite fast and that they can run on a standard computer.
 For all experiments except the synthetic ones with $m=50000$, their penalized and thresholded algorithms run in less than 2 and 20 seconds on average, respectively.
 The very large experiments with $m=50000$ can take longer, up to 39 and 289 seconds on average for the penalized and thresholded algorithms, respectively, when $r = 5$.

 Based on these observations, DA+ALS BMF seems like the superior method when accuracy is crucial.
-However, the methods by \citep{zhang2007, zhang2010} can be better when speed and accessibility are more important.
+The methods by \cite{zhang2007, zhang2010} may be more suitable when speed and accessibility are more important.
+With that said, we believe that the DA could be run with many fewer iterations with little or no degradation in performance in most of our experiments.
+The trade-off between accuracy and speed for the DA, and how to choose the number of iterations to strike a good balance, are interesting directions for future research.

 Certain matrices, like those of size $2000 \times 30$ and expected density 0.2 considered in Table~\ref{tab:synth-exp-bernoulli-0.2}, seem inherently difficult to handle for any of the sophisticated methods.
 Indeed, it is surprising that the simple baseline method substantially outperforms all other methods.